bjornspockeli/nRF52_peripherals_tutorial/Readme.md

 ### 7. TIMER - Timer/counter

-In addtion to the RTCs, the nRF52832 also has several TIMER peripherals that are more accurate
+In addtion to the RTCs, the nRF52832 also has several TIMER peripherals that are more accurate and have 32 bit COMPARE registers.

-**Module description:** The TIMER can operate in two modes: timer and counter.
+ The TIMER can operate in two modes: timer and counter.
 Both run on the high-frequency clock source (HFCLK) and includes a four-bit (1/2X) prescaler that can divide the TIMER input clock from the HFCLK controller.
 The PPI system allows a TIMER event to trigger a task of any other system peripheral of the device.The PPI system also enables the TIMER task/event features to generate periodic output and PWM signals to any GPIO.
 The number of input/outputs used at the same time is limited by the number of GPIOTE channels.

 The TIMER driver API (nrf_drv_timer.c) is documented [here](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v13.0.0/hardware_driver_timer.html?cp=4_0_0_2_15).